D10221/gjsx/readme.md

 # GJSX <small>(wip)</small>

-Using JSX and typescript with GJS
+Using JSX and Typescript with GJS

 ### Types: